 No. 2 becomes critical.
 Employee training.
-For example, recently, Twitter’s fortress-like security was breached with a simple social engineering attack against individual members of staff who had access to sensitive systems.
+For example, in 2023, MGM’s fortress-like security was breached with a simple social engineering attack against individual members of staff who had access to sensitive systems.
 The weakest link in any cyber security system is human error.
 We click links we shouldn’t, download things we ought not, set passwords that are easy to guess, and give up personal information on the internet and social media all the time.

 So, there are two things we can be certain of: